Infisical/node-sdk-v2/README.md

 - `options` (object):
   - `identityId` (string): The ID of your identity
   - `clientSecret` (string): The client secret of your Machine Identity.

-> [!NOTE]
-> AWS IAM auth only works when the SDK is being used from within an AWS service, such as Lambda, EC2, etc.

 ### `secrets`